Pathfinders Summer Institute

-In this workshop, participants will use paper circuits to explore the intersection of media arts and engineering by teaming up to imagine and build interactive papercraft models of a “future city.”
+This course is for everyone, from the “I’ve never created a circuit before!” to “Do you have any stepper motors or accelerometers?”
+We will differentiate instruction to meet the interests and experiences of all learners.
+In this workshop, participants will use paper circuits to explore the intersection of media arts and engineering by teaming up to imagine and build interactive papercraft models of either a “future city” or an interactive storybook.
 Participants will learn to build expressive circuits on paper with easy to use peel and stick electronic modules (LED stickers), copper tape, and a variety of art and craft materials.
 They will then program these circuits to be interactive using a reusable microcontroller in a clip form factor, designed to be moved easily between pages.
 Participants will learn to program their circuits with Microsoft Makecode, a block-based programming language that runs in the browser on phones, tablets, or computers.
-Finally, they will apply these techniques to a “paper city” design challenge, creating tangible paper models to interactively illustrate what they have imagined.
+Finally, they will apply these techniques to a choice of project design challenges, creating tangible paper models to interactively illustrate what they have imagined.

-In contrast to traditional electronics materials like wires and breadboards, paper circuits makes use of familiar craft materials such as tape, paint, and stickers to build working electronics that look and feel like paper but, through the power of circuitry and code, can come to life with sensing and interactivity.
+In contrast to traditional electronics materials like wires and breadboards, paper circuits makes use of familiar craft materials such as tape, paint, and stickers to build working electronics that look and feel like paper but can come to life with sensing and interactivity through the power of circuitry and code.
 Because paper is so common and familiar, learners can use the skills and comfort that they already have for creating with paper as a friendly on-ramp into the new world of electronics and programming.
 And because paper is such a flexible artistic medium, combining it with circuits also broadens ideas about what technology can look and feel like, helping to nurture artistic creativity and personal expression.

-Course offered by National Center for Computer Science Education (NCCSE)
+Offered by National Center for Computer Science Education

-This course is free for the first 25 teachers who apply due to a grant from Google and Infosys Foundation USA
+This course is free for the first 15 eligible and accepted teachers who apply due to a grant from Google and Infosys Foundation USA

 Course offered by Firia Labs